minhhoit/yacms/docs/caching-strategy.rst

 Cache Middleware
 ================

-Mezzanine's caching system employs a hybrid approach which draws from several popular caching techniques and combines them into one overall implementation.
-Mezzanine provides its own implementation of `Django's page-level cache middleware
+Yacms's caching system employs a hybrid approach which draws from several popular caching techniques and combines them into one overall implementation.
+Yacms provides its own implementation of `Django's page-level cache middleware
 <https://docs.djangoproject.com/en/dev/topics/cache/#the-per-site-
 cache>`_, and behaves in a similar way.

-Pages are fetched from cache by :class:`mezzanine.core.middleware.FetchFromCacheMiddleware`, which should appear at the end of the :django:setting:`MIDDLEWARE_CLASSES` setting and therefore be activated at the end of the request phase.
-If a cache miss occurs, the request is marked as requiring a cache update, which is handled by :class:`mezzanine.core.middleware.UpdateCacheMiddleware`, which in turn should appear at the start of :django:setting:`MIDDLEWARE_CLASSES` and therefore be activated at the end of the response phase.
+Pages are fetched from cache by :class:`Yacms.core.middleware.FetchFromCacheMiddleware`, which should appear at the end of the :django:setting:`MIDDLEWARE_CLASSES` setting and therefore be activated at the end of the request phase.
+If a cache miss occurs, the request is marked as requiring a cache update, which is handled by :class:`Yacms.core.middleware.UpdateCacheMiddleware`, which in turn should appear at the start of :django:setting:`MIDDLEWARE_CLASSES` and therefore be activated at the end of the response phase.

-Mezzanine's cache middleware differs from its Django counterpart in a few subtle yet significant ways:
+Yacms's cache middleware differs from its Django counterpart in a few subtle yet significant ways:

   * Setting ``CACHE_ANONYMOUS_ONLY`` to ``False`` will have no effect,